amirrezakazemi/GRL-DTA/README.md

    git clone https://github.com/your-username/GRL-DTA.git
    cd GRL-DTA‍

-2. Install the required packages using Pipenv.
-Navigate to the project directory and run the following command:
+2. Build the Docker image using the following command:

-    `pipenv install`
+    `docker build -t dta-predictor .`

+    This command will build a Docker image named `dta-predictor` using the instructions in the `Dockerfile`.

+3. Once the image is built, you can run a container using the following command:

+    `docker run -p 9696:9696 dta-predictor`

-    This will create a virtual environment and install all the necessary Python dependencies listed in the `Pipfile.lock` file.
+    This command will start a Docker container based on the `dta-predictor` image and map port `9696` on the host to port `9696` in the container.

-3. Activate the virtual environment:
-    `pipenv shell`

-    This will activate the virtual environment, allowing you to run the scripts and interact with the project's dependencies.
+4. The Flask application should now be accessible at `http://localhost:9696`.
+You can make predictions by sending POST requests to the `/app` endpoint.